ihchoi12/inho-note.github.io/_posts/2021-03-27-java-class-interface.md

   - abstract class
 ---

+What is abstraction?
+Showing the interface (or functionality) while hiding the implementation details.

-## Common:
+## Commonality:
-- Form a contract that any subclasses which inherits from them **have to implement their abstract methods** (i.e., methods w/o body).
+- Form a contract that any subclasses which inherits from them **have to implement their abstract methods** (i.e., methods w/o implementation).
 - Cannot be instantiated as itself
 - Can be instantiated using its subclass (e.g., InterfaceA varA = new SubClassA() or AbstractClassA varA = new SubClassA())